 Have your documents reviewed by CDC

 The CDC staff will make suggestions to improve your content, grammar, organization, formatting and style consistency.
 Reviews are intended to help you tailor your resume and cover letter to your individual needs after you have reviewed and applied the basic content and format recommendations noted on this page.
 A review is not a tutorial on how to write a resume or cover letter.
 Please note: You may have each of your documents reviewed up to two times a year (July-June).
-There are two ways to have your documents reviewed by the CDC:

 - Submit your resume for approval on Handshake.
 After approved, employers will be able to view your documents.
 The approval process could take 2-4 business days.
 Click here to login.